 - 1. Inspect the abdomen for contour, symmetry, lesions.
 State "I am inspecting your abdomen."
 You must have full view of the abdomen drape/shorts should be placed almost to symphysis pubis.
 The anterior superior iliac spine should be exposed. - 2.
 Auscultate for bowel sounds, before palpation/percussion. - 3.
 Auscultate for an aortic bruit at the midline above the umbilicus. - 4.
 Percuss lightly in all four quadrants to assess the distribution of tympani and dullness - 5.
-Assess liver span.
-Assess the vertical liver span by percussing the upper and lower borders of the liver in the midclavicular line.
-Indicate to the patient both the upper and lower liver edges. - 6.
 Lightly palpate all four quadrants, noting any muscular resistance or tenderness.
-If the patient complains of pain, start in the quadrant farthest away from the area of pain. - 7.
+If the patient complains of pain, start in the quadrant farthest away from the area of pain. - 6.
 Deeply palpate all four quadrants, noting any tenderness, masses, or pulsations.
-If the patient complains of pain, start in the quadrant farthest away from the area of pain. - 8.
-Note: The SP must be able to tell the difference between light and deep palpation, but please keep in mind that the SP may have multiple examinations during a session so please keep your deep palpation to a minimum. - 9.
-Palpate the aortic pulse.
-Palpate the abdomen at the midline above the umbilicus. - 10.
+If the patient complains of pain, start in the quadrant farthest away from the area of pain.

+Note: The SP must be able to tell the difference between light and deep palpation, but please keep in mind that the SP may have multiple examinations during a session so please keep your deep palpation to a minimum.

+- 7. Assess liver span.
+Assess the vertical liver span by percussing the upper and lower borders of the liver in the midclavicular line.
+Indicate to the patient both the upper and lower liver edges. - 8.
 Palpate the liver.
-Check for the lower edge of the liver with deep palpation (Bates pgs 459-460, 11th ed).
-Do not perform the "hooking technique." - 11.
+Check for the lower edge of the liver with deep palpation.
+Do not perform the "hooking technique" on SPs. - 9.
 Palpate the spleen.
 Check for the lower edge of the spleen with deep palpation.
-The patient can be placed either supine or lying on his/her right side (Bates pgs 462-463, 11th ed.). - 12.
+The patient can be placed either supine or lying on his/her right side. - 10.
 Test for rebound tenderness.
 Over a tender area, press down with your fingers firmly and slowly, and then withdraw them quickly.
-Ask the patient, "Which hurts more, when I press down or let go?"
+Ask the patient, "Which hurts more, when I press down or let go?" - 11.
+Palpate the aortic pulse.
+Palpate the abdomen at the midline above the umbilicus.
+(13.7)